-Even thought Costa Rica is a small country, finding the right place in Costa Rica to go on a fishing trip is something that requires expertise and many years of “local knowledge.”
+Even though Costa Rica is a small country, it is world famous for its fishing and is a top destination for any angler.
+Whether you are looking to catch sailfish and marlin or tarpon and snook ( maybe both) finding the right place and the right time in Costa Rica is something that requires expertise and many years of “local knowledge.”

 I will cover the major fishing areas in Costa Rica and do my best to describe the fishing opportunities, the facilities available and the most productive time to fish those areas.